 Parameter Description Keep Alive Move the switch to the right if you want the router to keep you connected to your ISP even when the connection has been inactive for a specified period of time.
 If the switch is moved to the right, the LCP interval and LCP fails fields are available.
 Specify the required values.
 Dial on demand Move the switch to the right if you want the router to establish connection to the Internet on demand.
 In the Maximum idle time field, specify a period of inactivity (in seconds) after which the connection should be terminated.
-Static IP Address Fill in the field if you want to use a static IP address to access the Internet.
 PPP IP extension This option is used by some ISPs.
 Contact your ISP to clarify if this option needs to be enabled.
 If it is required, move the switch to the right.
 PPP debug Move the switch to the right if you want to log all data on PPP connection debugging.

-Figure 63.
+Figure 61.
 The page for creating a new PPPoE connection.
 The Miscellaneous section.

 Parameter Description Miscellaneous NAT If the switch is moved to the right, the network address translation function is enabled.
 Do not disable the function unless your ISP requires this.
 Firewall If the switch is moved to the right, protection against external connections for the LAN devices is enabled (for example, against attempts to get information about the LAN devices or to hack a device from the LAN).
 For security reasons, it is recommended not to disable this function.
-RIP Move the switch to the right to allow using RIP for this connection.
 Ping If the switch is moved to the right, the router responds to ping requests from the external network through this connection.
 For security reasons, it is recommended to disable this function.